Bootawa Dam Water Treatment Plant, Australia

 The new plant was built to address the long-term issues affecting the Manning Water Supply.
 The quality of water was being affected by elevated levels of iron and manganese.
 In addition, algae and dirty water was present in the catchment.

-The Bootawa dam features several structures which are used to pre-treat water.
-A floating mechanical de-stratifier located at the deepest part of the dam at 23m helps improve the quality of water.
+The Bootawa dam features several structures used to pre-treat water.
+A floating mechanical de-stratifier located at the deepest part of the dam at 23m helps improve water quality.

-The de-stratifier works by pulling surface water down and mixing the different layers of water.
-This action generates water which has a more even temperature thereby improving the overall quality.
+The de-stratifier works by pulling surface water down and mixing the different water layers.
+This action generates a more even temperature.

-Water is passed through an intake tower consisting of several screens, before it is piped to the treatment plant.
+Water is passed through an intake tower, where it is screened before being piped to the treatment plant.

-The filtered water is sent to the sealed ozone contact tank where it is mixed with ozone.
-This process removes any compounds produced by algal blooms.
+Filtered water is sent to the sealed ozone contact tank, which removes any compounds produced by algal blooms.
 Presence of such compounds can cause taste or odour problems.
-Treating with ozone also helps in disinfecting the water.
+Treating with ozone also helps disinfect the water.

-The next step in the purification process includes passing the water through the biologically activated carbon (BAC) filter.
-The BAC filter consists of activated carbon which absorbs any final contaminants present in the water.
-It also removes residual taste or odour.
+Water is then passed through the biologically activated carbon (BAC) filter, which consists of activated carbon.
+This absorbs any final contaminants present in the water and removes residual tastes or odours.